aphylogeo.multiProcessor

 Parameters:

-arg (list) – The list of arguments given to the method.
+method (args list The list of arguments given to the)

 Returns:

-The return value of the executed method is passed to self.resultList.
+Nothing None But the return value of the executed method

 processingLargeData()[source]

-Method for executing multiprocessing on tasks that require a large amount of individual memory.
-It first runs a single process and then starts as many child processes as the available RAM permits, launching new ones as RAM is freed.
+Method for executing mutliprocess on tasks that demand a LARGE amount of individual memory.
+Will, first, run a single process then, will start as many child processes as the available RAM permits, starting new ones as the RAM is freed.

 Variables: